Arch Canyon Trail webpage

 Organ Pipe Cactus National Monument is the site of cultural resources that reflect long, widespread and diverse occupations by American Indian, Mexican, and European groups.
 The intersection of these three cultures is significant archaeologically, geographically, and internationally.
 Evidence of these cultures still remains today, and as you explore the monument, one cannot help but imagine what life was like living in the Sonoran Desert.

-From Organ Pipe Cactus National Monument website
+Content from Official Website and Organ Pipe Cactus National Monument website